scalar-labs/scalar-ist/docs/how_to_use_en.md

 ### Update of business information

-- Update user's organization / role
+- Update the user's organization/role
-- Addition / update of organization information
+- Addition/update of organization information

 ### Record of consent by the data subject

-- The data subject records consent and refusal to the consent document
+- The data subject records consent and refusal of the consent document
 - Data subject gets its consent status
 - The user of the business obtains the consent status for the consent document of the business.